DUET: Optimizing Training Data Mixtures via Feedback from Unseen Evaluation Tasks: Experiments and Discussion

 \textbf{Ablation of varying sampling size $k$}.
 Lastly, we also found that increasing sampling size $k$ in DUET's inner loop (Fig.~\ref{fig:ablation-sample-size}) helps DUET find more optimal training data mixtures.
 This aligns with our theoretical findings from Theorem~\ref{regret-abollo}, which shows that larger $k$ improves DUET's convergence.
 In practical settings, if budget permits, LLM owners can fine-tune multiple copies of LLMs (i.e., increase $k$) to improve DUET's performance.
 However, our results in Fig.~\ref{experiment:main-llm} showed that even with $k=1$, DUET outperforms other baselines.
-Therefore, the choice of $k$ in practice depends on the LLM owner's computational budget.